How is NIST different from other international schools in Bangkok?

 NIST was founded primarily to serve the children of expatriate families living temporarily in Bangkok.
 We also welcome Thai and other long-term, Bangkok-based residents who are committed to the mission of the school and can contribute meaningfully to our community.

-Approximately 29% of student population is Thai, while the remaining 71% represents 50 nationalities.
+Approximately 25% of student population is Thai, while the remaining 74% represents over 75 nationalities.
 Learn more about our community here.

 NIST has a well-resourced English as an Additional Language (EAL) department, and in the elementary school we are able to accept beginner English language learners.
 Because of the curricular demands in the secondary school, we are able to support intermediate and advanced level English language learners.